-He was elected Conservative MP for Rushcliffe at the 1970 General Election.
-After a succession of appointments in and out of government, Ken Clarke was made Minister for Health in March 1982.
+Clarke was elected Conservative MP for Rushcliffe at the 1970 General Election, and after a succession of appointments in and out of government, he was made Minister for Health in March 1982.
 He is a barrister-at-law, having been called to the Bar by Gray's Inn in 1963 and became QC in l980.
-In the New Year Honours List of l984 Mr Clarke was appointed a Privy Counsellor.
+In the New Year Honours List of 1984 he was appointed a Privy Counsellor.

 In September 1985, Kenneth Clarke was appointed to the Cabinet as Paymaster General and Minister for Employment.
 He was then appointed Chancellor of the Duchy of Lancaster and Minister for Trade and Industry following the June 1987 General Election.

-Kenneth Clarke chairs the Conservative Party's democracy taskforce and has various roles in the business world, including being Deputy Chairman of British American Tobacco Plc and non-executive Chairman of Alliance Unichem Plc, Chairman (non-executive) of Unichem, Director (non-executive) of Independent News and Media (UK) and Director of Foreign & Colonial Investment Trust.
+Kenneth Clarke chairs the Conservative Party's democracy taskforce and has held various positions in the business world, including Deputy Chairman and a Director of British American Tobacco Plc (1998-2007), Deputy Chairman of Alliance Unichem Plc, Chairman (non-executive) of Unichem, Director (non-executive) of Independent News and Media (UK) and Director of Foreign & Colonial Investment Trust.